MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/azure-hybrid-benefit.md

 #### Number of licenses

-- Each Windows Server core license entitles use on 1 virtual core of AKS.
+- Each Windows Server core license entitles use on 1 virtual core of AKS hybrid.

 #### Use rights

-AHB for AKS is additive.
-Core licenses used for AHB for AKS can be used at the same time with any other uses, including AHB for other workloads, and on-premise server licensing.
+AHB for AKS hybrid is additive.
+Core licenses used for AHB for AKS hybrid can be used at the same time with any other uses, including AHB for other workloads, and on-premise server licensing.

-### How to apply AHB for AKS
+### How to apply AHB for AKS hybrid

-AHB for AKS will be available soon.
+AHB for AKS hybrid will be available soon.

 ## FAQ